 Also, while the above list is not long, some universities in Canada offer plenty of online courses.
 The website below can explain more about those options, if you are waiting to get into a program, or would like to build your course credits from multiple institutions:

-More information can be read about online learning options in Canada below (though many links are not working, it’s a good start for a search on the topic):
+More information can be read about online learning options in Canada below:

 http://www.universityadmissions.ca/open-distance-universities-in-canada/